-When students arrive, they are assigned informally to a mentor.
-A mentor is a faculty member who may have been identified by the student as a scholar with whom they might like to work and who usually shares the scholarship interests of the student.
-At the present time, mentors are assigned in the first year on an informal basis, as the Ph.D.
-Program Director is the official advisor for all first year students.
+When students arrive, they should begin identifying potential mentors among faculty members.
+A mentor is a faculty member who may have been identified by the student as a scholar with whom they might like to work and who usually shares the scholarship interests, methodological approaches, or interpersonal fit with the student.
+Mentors may be GA supervisors, dissertation directors, or other faculty with whom the student works.
+The Associate Dean for Doctoral Education is the official advisor for all first year students.

-In the Winter quarter of their first year, students develop their Educational Plan in consultation with the Ph.D.
-Program Director.
+In the Winter quarter of their first year, students develop their Educational Plan in consultation with the Associate Dean for Doctoral Education.
 This plan includes required core courses in addition to elective courses chosen by students to help acquire a theory emphasis and the knowledge and the skills needed to conduct dissertation and independent research.
 At that time, students may also choose what is known as a "permanent" advisor.
-The permanent advisor is a member of the social work faculty who remains in the role of advising the student throughout the comprehensive examination process and until the student is advanced to candidacy, or All But Dissertation (ABD) status.
+The permanent advisor is a member of the social work faculty who remains in the role of advising the student throughout the comprehensive examination process and until the student is advanced to candidacy.

-The Educational Plan, once approved by the doctoral director, is presented to the Doctoral Program Committee in their spring meeting for approval.
+The Educational Plan, once approved by the Associate Dean for Doctoral Education, is presented to the Doctoral Program Committee in their spring meeting for approval.

 The Educational Plan is a formal, official document, a copy of which is kept in the Ph.D.
 Program Office.
 The student's advisor must approve any minor changes to the document.
-The Ph.D.
-Program Director must approve major changes to the document.
+The Associate Dean for Doctoral Education must approve major changes to the document.
 In both cases, change documents are kept in the student's record.
 When the student is advanced to candidacy, the Educational Plan is used as a basis for certifying that the student has completed their coursework.
+As such, the student should keep their Educational Plan updated as courses taken change.

 University policy requires a minimum of 135 quarter hours beyond a baccalaureate for the doctor of philosophy degree in social work.
 For an MSW or equivalent (e.g., MSSW, MSSA), 60 quarter hours toward this requirement may be credited for "A" or "B" work completed as part of the master's degree conferred through an accredited school of social work.
 Transcripts of students with a master's degree in an academic discipline other than social work will be reviewed, and up to 45 credits of master's work and up to 15 credits of post-master's work may be counted toward the Ph.D. degree for "A" or "B" work in courses that are sufficiently related to degree requirements.
-Students without an MSW or BSW are required to take, SOWK 4020, Integrated SW Practice for Social Justice and one additional MSW course determined by the Ph.D.
-Program Director after a review of the student's transcript to intellectually ground them in the discipline.
+Students without an MSW or BSW are required to take, SOWK 4020, Integrated SW Practice for Social Justice and one additional MSW course determined by the Associate Dean for Doctoral Education after a review of the student's transcript to intellectually ground them in the discipline.
 Continuous enrollment credits are not calculated toward the degree requirements.